ffathy-tdx/ROS-Package-for-Real-Time-Camera-Image-Sharpening/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For questions or support, you can contact the project maintainer:
+For questions or support, you can contact me here:

 Name: Fares Fathy
 Email: ffathy2004@gmail.com